DerekSelander/dsdump/docs/index.md

 Each of these commands does something specific.
 For example `LC_LOAD_DYLIB` is an instruction to load a framework (like `Cocoa`, or `UIKit` into the process's address space).
 The `LC_MAIN` specifies the address to start the `main` function to the program.
 Exhaustively describing all the load commands could be a bit boring to most, so check out the `<mach-o/loader.h>` or other writeups if you're interested in learning more about load commands.

-Now that you have a overview of the load commands, remove the `grep` filtering and display the full output:
+Now that you have a overview of the load commands, remove the `grep` filtering and display the full output of `otool -l`:

 ```bash
 lolgrep:~$ otool -l $(which grep)